TracerBench/tracerbench/README.md

 ### Testing Ambient Noise

 Assuming the pre-req mitigations above are complete, to test the ambient noise of your environment you can run and measure a few A/A tests.
 For example the control against the control.
-The results of which should all be near identical with no significant result.
+The results of which should all be near identical with no significant result and low variance.

 # CLI Workflow